p4-k4/chezmoi/README.md

 - Managed through flake.nix
 - Automatically rebuilds when changes are detected
 - Handles all package installations and removals
-- Maintains a clean profile by removing existing profiles before applying new configuration
+- Maintains a clean system by:
+  - Removing existing profile before installing new one
+  - Running garbage collection to clean up unused store paths
-- Provides detailed feedback during rebuild process
+  - Providing detailed feedback during the rebuild process

 ## Removal